Not sure if you should have a press page on your website? Not sure what to include? That’s what we’re diving into in this post!

 If you’re a newbie business owner, wait until you have about 5 places you’ve been featured online before adding a press page.
 We don’t want to link to just one other site!

-If you’re wondering how to start getting press if you’re just starting out, head on over to my blog for my PR getting started guide.
-We all have to start somewhere!
+If you’re wondering how to start getting press if you’re just starting out, head on over to my website and listen to my podcast episode about the 5 things to do when you’re first implementing a PR strategy.

 #4.
 It Gives You a Place to Keep Track of Everywhere You’ve Been Featured